Illinois Rideshare Insurance Requirements (2026 Guide for Uber & Lyft Drivers)

 Can You Drive for Uber or Lyft in Illinois Without Commercial Insurance?

-Many drivers use a personal policy with a rideshare endorsement, while others may be required to carry commercial coverage based on driving volume or insurer rules.
+Many drivers use a personal policy with a rideshare endorsement, while others may need commercial coverage based on driving volume or insurer rules.

 What Happens If You Don’t Meet Illinois Rideshare Insurance Requirements?